AlegbeSamuelAyoola/Cybersecurity-HomeLab/SIEM Integration.md

-# SIEM Lab with Splunk, Sysmon, and Universal Forwarder
+# Cybersecurity Home Lab Documentation (Part 2 of 3) SIEM Lab with Splunk, Sysmon, and Universal Forwarder

 This repository provides a step-by-step guide to set up a Security Information and Event Management (SIEM) lab using Splunk Enterprise on Linux, Splunk Universal Forwarder on Windows, and Sysmon for enhanced Windows logging.
 It also covers troubleshooting tips, configuration details, and installing the Splunk Add-On for Microsoft Sysmon.